 Members of the congregation serve families who are temporarily homeless through this ministry administered by the St. Paul Area Council of Churches.

 Village Creek Bible Camp

-In 2012, Riverview sent 33 pounds of baby jackets, diapers, rolled bandages, and absorbent squares as part of 27 tons of materials White Cross sent to Cameroon and Nigeria.
-White Cross items support in these areas.
-Meeting physical needs allows medical staff to share Christ with those in their care.
+Every year Riverview sends items such as baby jackets, diapers, rolled bandages, and absorbent squares to White Cross.
+They then send these supplies on to Cameroon and Nigeria.
+White Cross items meet physical needs which then allows medical staff to share Christ with those in their care.
 Sewers are always needed (pattern and fabric provided).
 Volunteer to tear sheets, roll bandages, and cut squares.
 Contact the church office to volunteer.